‘Trust used to flow upwards to experts and authority - now it’s flowing sideways to strangers, peers and neighbours.’

 An economic model powered by trust

 At the very core of this economy is trust - among users and between users and the platform.
 Without trust, sharing economy businesses can even fail.
 So, what can platform owners do to build and sustain trust?
 The answer lies in a well implemented reviews system.
-This provides consumers not just with a more trusting attitude towards their peers but towards platforms too.
 Tools aimed at making online peer-to-peer interactions safer also improve customers’ perceptions of the trustworthiness of the platform itself.

 Rachel Botsman, credited with coining the term ‘sharing economy’, comments: